NSIS-Dev/Documentation/Includes/WinVer/IsWin8.1.md

 ## Example

     ${If} ${IsWin8.1}
-        DetailPrint "Windows 8.1 or higher"
+        DetailPrint "Running on Windows 8.1"
     ${Else}
-        DetailPrint "Older than Windows 8.1"
+        DetailPrint "Not running on Windows 8.1"
     ${EndIf}

 ## Credits